Singularities in positive characteristic, stratification and simplification of the singular locus: Elimination via universal invariants

-Then: \begin{enumerate} \item[i)] The closed set $V(H_{m_j}(a_1,\ldots,a_n);j=1,\ldots,r)\subset \mbox{Spec} (S)$ is the image of the set of points where $\overline{\beta}$ is purely ramified. \item[ii)] If $S$ is regular, then If in addition, the characteristic of $S$ is zero, there the inclusion in (\ref{inclusionSing}) is an equality. \end{enumerate}
+Then: \begin{enumerate} \item[i)] The closed set $V(H_{m_j}(a_1,\ldots,a_n);j=1,\ldots,r)\subset \mbox{Spec} (S)$ is the image of the set of points where $\overline{\beta}$ is purely ramified (see \ref{Motivation}). \item[ii)] If $S$ is regular, then If in addition, the characteristic of $S$ is zero, then the inclusion in (\ref{inclusionSing}) is an equality. \end{enumerate}

 \end{Theorem}